Sudan upbeat on prospects for removal from U.S. terrorism list

 He said the country had about $3 billion in arrears with international financial institutions.

+Reilly said Britain was committed to supporting Sudan on the pathway to arrears clearance and debt relief.
+“We are looking to Sudan to deliver the tough transitions that they have to do so that we can support them mutually,” he said.

-China had been and would remain an important creditor, but Sudan was keen to “broaden the base of our partnership, notably with the United States,” he said.
+Elbadawi said China had been and would remain an important creditor, but Sudan was keen to “broaden the base of our partnership, notably with the United States.”